sushmitafordata/HR-Analytics_Employee-Attrition-Tableau/README.md

 #### Prior Work Experience:
 - Employees with limited prior work experience show higher attrition rates.

--  Implement onboarding and integration programs to facilitate smoother transitions for new hires.
+-  Onboarding and integration programs needs to be implemented to facilitate smoother transitions for new hires.

 #### Gender Disparities:
 - Male employees demonstrate a higher attrition rate compared to females.

--  Implement diversity and inclusion initiatives to create a more inclusive work environment.
+-  Diversity and inclusion initiatives needs to be incorporated to create a more inclusive work environment.